2001 - Shamrock Logistics L.P.

 Along the way, NuStar maintained its strong culture that puts employees first.
-As a result of that culture, NuStar was recognized for 10 years in a row as one of FORTUNE’s “100 Best Companies to Work For” in America.
+As a result of that culture, NuStar has been perenially recognized as one of FORTUNE’s “100 Best Companies to Work For” in America.
 In addition, NuStar has earned honors as a top employer in Texas and in numerous cities across the country where the company has operations.
 NuStar was also recognized as one of America’s Most Trustworthy Companies by Forbes magazine in 2012.

 “Our employees are NuStar’s biggest asset and the reason for all of our success,” said Barron.
 “NuStar has the best and brightest employees who care about the company, their co-workers and the communities where we have operations.
 We are excited about working with them to continue expanding our presence, improving our assets, increasing our unitholder value, making the company an even greater place to work, and making a positive difference in our communities."